Pass-through entity (PTE) elective tax

 Qualified taxpayers are eligible to claim a nonrefundable credit for the amount of tax paid on the qualified taxpayers’ pro rata or distributive share and guaranteed payments included in the qualified entity’s qualified net income.
 Unused credits can be carried over for up to 5 years.

-For taxable years beginning on or after January 1, 2022, and before January 1, 2026, to calculate the other state tax credit (OSTC) taxpayers must increase the “net tax payable” by the amount of PTE credit that reduced net tax, before application of the OSTC, in the same taxable year.
+For taxable years beginning on or after January 1, 2022, and before January 1, 2031, to calculate the other state tax credit (OSTC), taxpayers must increase the “net tax payable” by the amount of PTE credit that reduced net tax, before application of the OSTC, in the same taxable year.

 How to claim your tax credit

-Qualified taxpayers can claim the credit on their personal income tax return.
+Qualified taxpayers can claim the credit on their personal income tax return by filing a completed FTB 3804-CR with their return.

 What form to file